Gwilson337/Project-4/README.md

 ## The Data
 As mentioned previously, we focused on the years 2019-2023 to build our prediction model.
 Below is a segment of the 2019 data, and all of the consecutive years followed the same depiction.
 - ![Image Info](./FinalProject/NFL_Fantasy_Files/2019_data.png)
+## ETL
+### Extract
+The records were extracted as csv files from the Fantasy Pros website, and combined into one dataset in Jupyter.
+### Transformation
+The records included team, player rank, position, points accumulated for each of the 18 weeks, the average amount of points, and the total amount of points acquired.
+We removed the 'points accumulated for each of the 18 weeks', 'team', and 'average points' columns, as they were not needed in or prediction model.
+We cleaned the data set by substituting "0" for Nan, BYE, and "-" values.